What MLB position players deserve to be All-Star Game starters? - News Break

 Who should start for each league in the Major League Baseball All-Star Game?
 Tim Kelly of Audacy Sports breaks down the deserving candidates from each league.www.audacy.com

-All sports news from Kansas City, including the Chiefs, Royals and more.https://www.audacy.com/610sports
+All sports news from Pittsburgh, including the Pirates, Steelers, Penguins and more.https://www.audacy.com/937thefan